Latest Updates

 May require technical expertise for self-hosting

-Boasts a number of essential features
+Boasts many essential features

 Can access multiple remote computers at the same time